openclimatefix/PVNet/pvnet/models/model_cards/wind_india_model_card_template.md

 ## Model Description

 <!-- Provide a longer summary of what this model is/does. -->
-This model class uses numerical weather prediction and recent wind power output to forecast the wind power in North West India over the next 48 hours at 15 minute granularity.
+This model class uses numerical weather predictions from providers such as ECMWF to forecast the wind power in North West India over the next 48 hours at 15 minute granularity.
 More information can be found in the model repo [1] and experimental notes [here](https://github.com/openclimatefix/PVNet/tree/main/experiments/india).

 - **Developed by:** openclimatefix